 - Ensure localised support per asset: onsite healthcare professionals with acute medicine and trauma capabilities (fall from height, head injuries, suspension traumas etc), clinical supervision (topside support), medical evacuation and transportation plans, remote advisory for managers, telemedicine capabilities, medical supply chain, onshore support.

 - Put in place risk management strategies: includes health risk assessments, occupational health checks, return to work management, first aid training for first responders, health toolkits, travel assistance programmes.
 Support with digital tools and data.

 - Leverage new digital technology designed for remote and hazardous offshore environments: state of the art mobile telemedicine solutions that can support remote medics by streaming images to specialized healthcare professionals in real-time.
 Simple set up and low bandwidth connectivity.

 - Maintain qualifications, certification and training for medical professionals working in offshore environments and ensure medical fitness levels.

 International SOS, with more than 35 years’ experience in offshore medicine and global occupational health is establishing itself as the preferred provider in comprehensive medical support to the offshore wind sector.
-International SOS is well positioned for this role, working on more than 350 offshore projects at any given time, delivering comprehensive services such as specifically trained medics, topside support, medical and operational oversight, clinical governance, telemedicine and a global supply chain.
+International SOS is well positioned for this role, working on more than 350 offshore projects at any given time, delivering comprehensive services such as specifically trained medics, clinical supervision (topside support), medical and operational oversight, clinical governance, telemedicine and a global supply chain.